 Are there any medicines to treat triple-negative breast cancer?

 Neither hormonal therapy nor the medicines that target HER2 protein receptors work in patients with triple-negative breast cancer.
-There are some medicines to successfully treat triple-negative breast cancer.
+There are some medicines to successfully treat this type of breast cancer.

 How is the staging of a triple-negative breast cancer done?